An airline credit card holder won’t lose miles earned toward elite status if the card’s balance is transferred to a lower interest credit card.

 In general, using a card for rewards doesn’t make financial sense if you carry a balance, because the fees and interest you pay typically total more than the rewards you earn.
 It might make sense to transfer that debt to a lower-interest credit card, but watch out for fees there, too.

 It’s also worth noting that certain rewards cards also offer a boost to help meet requirements to earn elite status.
-For instance, the Platinum Delta SkyMiles® Credit Card from American Express (annual fee: $195) gives you a bonus of 10,000 miles toward elite status when you spend $25,000 a year on the card.
+For instance, the Platinum Delta SkyMiles® Credit Card from American Express (annual fee: $195, or $250 if the application is received on or after Jan.
+30, 2020) gives you a bonus of 10,000 miles toward elite status when you spend $25,000 a year on the card.
 Cards sometimes have introductory bonuses that include miles toward elite qualification.

 Airline elite status can be a complicated topic, but if you fly a lot, it’s a topic that can be worth mastering – and understanding how rewards cards can help you achieve that status.